7: The Psychology of Racism, Stereotyping, and Discrimination

 As discussed above, standard psychological accounts of racism often suggest that it is a problem of biased individuals.
 This individualistic approach to racism is evident in research on the topic.
 Racism research often examines individual personality traits such as authoritarian personality or social justice orientation (see Noba’s Prejudice, Discrimination, and Stereotyping).
 This approach to understanding racism leads to the idea that counteracting racism consists of measuring and altering personal qualities such as prejudice.
 As an example, one trend has involved the development of measures to identify people with implicit racist dispositions (e.g., Dovidio & Gaertner, 2004).
 Another research trend has been to develop strategies that people might use to change their racist dispositions (Devine, Brodish, & Vance, 2005; Monteith, Ashburn-Nardo, Voils, & Czopp, 2002; Sassenberg & Moskowitz, 2005).
 Although research on individual factors in racism can reveal important insights, it may miss others.

 In contrast to an exclusive focus on individual dispositions, a systemic approach locates the roots of racism in social and cultural factors.
-This approach calls for research to examine the role that institutions, norms, laws, and policies play in racism.
+This approach calls for research examining the roles institutions, norms, laws, and policies play in racism.
 Table 1 lists examples of both individual and systemic questions about racism that researchers might ask.
 The systemic questions emphasize an attention to the interplay between individual and systemic oppression (see Fiske, Kitayama, Markus, & Nisbett, 1998; Oakes, Haslam, & Turner, 1994).
 Addressing these questions requires the use of unique theoretical perspectives and empirical techniques that are relatively rare in psychological research (e.g., discourse analysis, decolonial approaches, critical race theory frameworks).
 These approaches have the potential to yield new insights because they are more likely to include the experiences and perspectives of racially marginalized people.

 Anti-Racist Intervention